sercrod/sercrod/docs/reference/reserved-and-transient.md

 ## 7) Collision guidance

 - **Data keys**: avoid `$*` for application data.
 Prefer plain identifiers (e.g., `result`, `files`, `status`) or a namespaced object (e.g., `app.*`).
-- **Directive names**: never reuse reserved directive names for non-Nablla purposes on the same element.
+- **Directive names**: never reuse reserved directive names for non-Sercrod purposes on the same element.
-- **Shorthands**: `:class` and `:style` are consumed by Nablla; do not depend on other processors acting on the same attributes on Nablla-managed elements.
+- **Shorthands**: `:class` and `:style` are consumed by Sercrod; do not depend on other processors acting on the same attributes on Sercrod-managed elements.

 ---
 Back to index: [`README.md`](./README.md)